top of page

 4. Do They Understand the Basics of Sparring and Rules?

-Competitions follow a structure and set of rules that may be new to young practitioners.
+Competitions follow a structure and set of rules that can be new to young practitioners.
 Before stepping onto the mats at a tournament, your child should be reasonably comfortable with basic sparring (rolling) and understand core concepts like:

 • Position before submission